fpaul787/aws-certified-developer-notes/aws-fundamentals/EC2.md

 Protocol (RDP).
 To connect to these services, you must have the appropriate inbound rules on the security group for the instance.

+#### Amazon EC2 Key Pairs
+An Amazon EC2 key pair has a name, and it is composed of a public key and a private key.
+If you specify an Amazon EC2 key pair when you launch the instance, it secures the sign-in credentials as part of the Amazon EC2 instance provisioning process.

 #### Instance Lifecycle
 An Amazon EC2 instance has three primary states: running, stopped, and terminated.
 Additionally, there are intermediate states of pending, stopping, and shutting down.
 An